 Vehicle type.
 Trucks and full-size SUVs can cost more because the components are larger and heavier to adjust.
 Luxury and European vehicles sometimes require additional time due to more complex suspension designs.

 Seized or rusted adjusters.
 This is common in New Jersey because road salt corrodes adjustment bolts and cam sleeves.
-If the adjustment hardware is frozen and needs to be freed up or replaced, the shop may add $30 to $75 in labor.
+If the adjustment hardware is frozen and needs to be freed up or replaced, the shop may need to add additional labor time.

 Suspension repairs needed first.
 If your alignment is off because of worn tie rod ends, ball joints, or other suspension parts, those need to be replaced before the alignment can be done.
 The alignment cannot hold on worn parts.
 A reputable shop will inspect these components first and let you know if anything needs to be addressed before performing the alignment.

 Shop type.
-Dealerships typically charge $100 to $200+ for a 4-wheel alignment.
-National chains like Firestone and Pep Boys charge $80 to $150.
+Dealerships typically charge the most for alignments.
+National chains like Firestone and Pep Boys fall in the middle.
 Independent shops like AutoBlast offer competitive pricing — often better than the chains because we do not upsell unnecessary add-ons.

 A wheel alignment is the process of adjusting the angles of your wheels so they are set to the vehicle manufacturer's specifications.
 It is not about the wheels themselves — it is about adjusting the suspension components that control how the wheels sit relative to the road and to each other.